-From this there also seemed to be the promise of a broader social efficiency.
+From this there also seemed to be the promise of social efficiency.
 Young people’s talents and interests, once identified, could lead to an education that matched their potentials and their efficient preparation for appropriate jobs and careers.
 This might then lead to a more efficient economy and possible a less conflict prone society.

-In Australia and New Zealand, in the government departments of education early in the twentieth centuryat least, there was great receptivity to these ideas.
-As a result, especially at the secondary levels in Australia, there were new schools established that included domestic science, junior technical, central as well as academic high schools, and the streaming of students.
+In Australia and New Zealand, in the government departments of education early in the twentieth century at least, there was great receptivity to these ideas.
+As a result, especially at the secondary level, there were new schools established that included domestic science, junior technical, central as well as academic high schools, and the streaming of students.
 In primary schools ‘opportunity’ or ‘special’ classes for ‘bright’, or ‘dull’ students were also established.
 In New Zealand separate technical schools were established from 1905 alongside the academic high schools.

 In Australia and New Zealand the New York-based Carnegie Corporation encouraged differentiating reforms with study grants to influential educators, and by assisting in the establishment, in both Australia and New Zealand, of permanent educational research organisations that developed intelligence, reading, and other tests, and promoted modernising educational reform.
 These organisations were the New Zealand Council for Educational Research (NZCER), and the Australian Council for Educational Research (ACER).
 Leaders of these institutions, the most noteworthy being Clarence Beeby (New Zealand), Kenneth Cunningham and William Radford (Australia), had a great influence on twentieth century school reform.